aptech/docs/docs/CR-loadd.rst

 Examples
 ----------------

-Load all contents of a GAUSS data set
+Load all contents of a GAUSS dataset
 +++++++++++++++++++++++++++++++++++++

 ::